ned14/outcome/doc/src/content/motivation/plug_error_code.md

 +++
-title = "Custom error codes"
-description = "Illustrates how you can hook into the std::error_code system from the Standard Library in order to work with your own set of error codes." weight = 91
+title = "Plugging a library into std::error_code" description = "Illustrates how you can hook into the std::error_code system from the Standard Library in order to work with your own set of error codes." weight = 91
 +++